Quantitative Skills Support

 Whether you are wondering what course

-The Director of Quantitative Support, Jeanne Albert, is available to assist students in a number of ways, including reviewing prior mathematics knowledge, discussing homework, preparing quantitative reports, and practicing for tests.
+The Director of Quantitative Support, Jeanne Albert, is available to assist students in a number of ways, including reviewing prior mathematics knowledge, discussing homework, preparing quantitative reports, and studying/practicing for tests.
 Students may schedule weekday sessions in advance, or may drop in, as needed, to LIB 225.